 Run by the same company who look after the commercial glow worm caves, there are two black water rafting options to choose from, but they’re not for the faint-hearted.

-We did the three hour Black Labyrinth tour, where you will do a short bush walk, clamber through some tight caves and jump off waterfalls in the dark before floating in a tube underneath the glow worms.
+You can do the three hour Black Labyrinth tour, where you will do a short bush walk, clamber through some tight caves and jump off waterfalls in the dark before floating in a tube underneath the glow worms.

 For an even more thrilling experience, check out the Black Abyss tour.
 This one is five hours in total, and it kicks off with a 35m abseil and then a zipline into the caves!
+You’ll spend a decent chunk of time floating through the caves before climbing up underground waterfalls to reach the outside world again.

 Other things to do in Waitomo